leidoe07/blog/_posts/2024-10-12-debugging.md

         print("It's cold")
 The Issue:

 This code completely ignores temperatures between 0 and 50.
-What are those, then?
-A glitch in the matrix?

 The Fix: